 Because all guest posting sites are not created equal, especially if you’re looking for some authority links that will influence your search rankings.

-You should look for a high domain authority, since pagerank is no longer an important metric for gauging a site’s authority.
+You should look for high domain authority since PageRank is no longer an important metric for gauging a site’s authority.

 Next, you have got to focus on sites that will reward you with more powerful link values.

 Bear in mind also that in today’s SEO environment and search algorithm, what Google is concerned about isn’t necessarily the authority of the site per se, but the relevance and activity that goes around your link.

 This means that if you earn a link from sites with DA 50+, but there is no activity (natural clicks) on your links, Google may devalue such links.